 Rather Use Credit?
 Here Are the Best Travel Credit Cards

 Checking Accounts for Travelers

-Now that you know what makes a good checking account for travelers, here are a couple examples of accounts that fit the description.
-Best of all, you can open either one at your convenience via your PC or mobile device.
+Now that you know what makes a good checking account for travelers, here is an example of an account that fits the description.
+Best of all, you can open this one at your convenience via your PC or mobile device.

 Schwab Bank High Yield Investor Checking Account